david-davidson/linktagger.py/README.md

 ####Requirements:
 * Python 3+, which you can get <a href="https://www.python.org/downloads/" target="_blank">here</a>
-* An accurate path to wher Python lives on your machine: on *nix, run `which python` (or, if you&rsquo;re running multiple versions, `which python3`) and then update the first line of the script
+* An accurate path to where Python lives on your machine: on *nix, run `which python` (or, if you&rsquo;re running multiple versions, `which python3`), and then update the first line of the script
 * Read/write/execute access to linktagger.py: on *nix, just cd into the script&rsquo;s directory and run `chmod 777 linktagger.py`

-<strong>Enjoy!</strong>
+<strong>Happy Google link tagging!</strong>

 P.S.
 On Linux?
 Check out linktagger.py&rsquo;s younger sibling, <a href="https://github.com/david-davidson/linkTagger.sh" target="_blank">linkTagger.sh</a>.